 Whether a review is positive, negative, or neutral, we always publish it.
 However, we screen every review to ensure it is authentic and free of profanity.
 These checks happen automatically, though a human occasionally steps in.
 We never pay for reviews.

-NYJeffy nailed it in his review – this CD of Elton’s second album is a fantastic listen.
-It all starts with "Your Song," one of those tracks that seems simple on the surface but I bet is way more intricate than it appears.
-It's a song I could listen to over and over.
-The rest of the album keeps up that vibe – mostly piano ballads with a few tracks that give off a Stones-y energy.
-Even this early in his career, you can hear the confidence and skill that show off his massive talent.
-While everyone tends to focus on "Honky Chateau," "Goodbye Yellow Brick Road," and "Captain Fantastic," there's plenty of quality packed into this release.
-Someday, I'd love to find a mint condition vinyl copy.
-For now, I'm more than happy with my double disc deluxe edition.
-The bonus disc is loaded with extras: demos, radio sessions, and the booklet is a fun read with a great selection of photos.
-I'm pretty new to Elton John.
-I've always enjoyed his singles, though I never bought any, and I never really explored his albums.
-A few years back, I got my hands on that amazing eight-disc "Jewel Box" set.
-Having so many deep cuts and demos from Elton's career was a bit overwhelming but also super exciting.
-It had been a while since I'd gotten into an artist with such a huge back catalog, and the "Jewel Box" was my gateway into Elton's world.
-After getting through that collection, I bought about half a dozen of his seventies albums and I'm taking my time enjoying them.
-The idea of really getting to know an artist of Elton's caliber is thrilling, and I'll slowly start checking out his other releases.
-I just picked up the "Me" autobiography, as well as a book that covers all his songs and albums – like an Elton version of Nick Pegg's incredible David Bowie bible.
-My Christmas is going to be all about food, the "Rocketman" film, and lots of music – mainly the "Jewel Box" and this album.
+NYJeffy nailed it in his review – this CD of Elton's second album is a real treat for the ears.
+It kicks off with "Your Song," a tune that seems simple on the surface but I bet is way more intricate than it lets on.
+It's one of those tracks I could listen to on repeat forever.
+The rest of the album keeps up the good vibe, with piano ballads and the occasional rocker that gives it a bit of an edge.
+Even this early in his career, you can tell Elton's got serious talent and confidence to spare.
+Sure, everyone talks about "Honky Chateau," "Goodbye Yellow Brick Road," and "Captain Fantastic," but this album's got plenty of gems too.
+I'm on the hunt for a mint vinyl copy someday, but for now, I'm loving my double disc deluxe edition.
+The bonus disc is packed with goodies: demos, radio sessions, and the booklet's a fun read with some great photos.
+I'm pretty new to Elton's world.
+I've always dug his singles but never really explored his albums.
+A few years back, I snagged that amazing eight-disc "Jewel Box" set.
+It was a bit overwhelming with all those deep cuts and demos, but also super exciting.
+It's been a while since I dove into an artist with such a huge catalog, and the "Jewel Box" was my gateway into Elton's music.
+After getting through that collection, I picked up a handful of his seventies albums and I'm taking my time enjoying them.
+The idea of really getting to know an artist of Elton's caliber is thrilling, and I'm looking forward to checking out more of his work.
+I just grabbed his autobiography "Me," plus a massive book covering all his songs and albums – basically an Elton version of that incredible Nick Pegg David Bowie encyclopedia.
+My Christmas is shaping up to be all about food, the "Rocketman" movie, and tons of music – mostly the "Jewel Box" and this album.
 "Sgt.
-Zippo" is on the way too, but I think it won't get here until after the holidays.
-Something to look forward to.
+Zippo" is on its way too, but I think it'll get here after the holidays.
+Something to look forward to!
 So, great album?
-Check!
+You bet!
 Awesome songs and performances?
-Check!
+Absolutely!
 Replayability?
-Absolutely!
-Merry Christmas to all Elton fans.
-Think of me just starting this journey!
+Without a doubt!
+Wishing all Elton fans a Merry Christmas.
+Think of me just starting this musical journey! 😊

 We don't have a live price right now, but stock fluctuates daily.
 You can check for hidden stock on Amazon directly, or let us alert you as soon as it is available.